Settings

 Meltano supports a number of settings that allow you to fine tune its behavior, which are documented here.
 To quickly find the setting you're looking for, use the Table of Contents in the sidebar.

-As described in the Configuration guide, Meltano will determine the values of these settings by first looking in the environment, then in your project's .env file, and finally in your meltano.yml project file, falling back to a default value if nothing was found.
+As described in the Configuration guide, Meltano will determine the values of these settings by first looking in the environment, then in your project's .env

-You can use meltano config meltano list to list all available settings with their names, environment variables, and current values.
+to list all available settings with their names, environment variables, and current values.

-Configuration that is not environment-specific or sensitive should be stored in your meltano.yml project file and checked into version control.
-Sensitive values like passwords and tokens are most appropriately stored in the environment or your project's .env file.
+control.
+Sensitive values like passwords and tokens are most appropriately stored in the environment or your project's .env

-meltano config meltano set <setting> <value>, which is used in the examples below, will automatically store configuration in meltano.yml or .env as appropriate.
+, which is used in the examples below, will automatically store configuration in meltano.yml

-If supported by the plugin type, its configuration can be tested using meltano config <plugin> test.
+If supported by the plugin type, its configuration can be tested using meltano config <plugin> test

 Plugin settings

-For plugin settings, refer to the specific plugin's documentation (extractors, loaders), or use meltano config <plugin> list to list all available settings with their names, environment variables, and current values.
+to list all available settings with their names, environment variables, and current values.

 python

-The python version to use for this plugin, specified as a path, or as the name of an executable to find within a directory in $PATH.
+The python version to use for this plugin, specified as a path, or as the name of an executable to find within a directory in $PATH

-If not specified, the top-level python setting will be used, or if it is not set, the python executable that was used to run Meltano will be used (within a separate virtual environment).
+setting will be used, or if it is not set, the python executable that was used to run Meltano will be used (within a separate virtual environment).

 This setting only applies when creating new virtual environments.
-If you've already created a virtual environment and you'd like to use a new Python version for it, you'll need to delete it from within .meltano/, then run meltano install for that plugin again.
+If you've already created a virtual environment and you'd like to use a new Python version for it, you'll need to delete it from within .meltano/

 This setting only applies to base plugins, which have their own virtual environment.
 Inherited plugins necessarily use the same virtual environment (and thus, the Python version) as their base plugin.